I would like you to go to this link:

 Here’s how I work this pattern: Because it doesn’t work with all types of clergy collars, I send it to you as an email attachment upon request.
 You look it over.
 If it’s what you want, you pay me $5.
 If it’s not what you want, you delete it and we’re square.
 Fair enough?

-I don’t know why but, during the 3 decades around the turn of the last century, a number of books written about linen and vestment construction.
+During the 3 decades 1890 – 1920, a number of books written about linen and vestment construction.
+Of the five books I have, four were written by women and one by a man.
 While the authors may never have met each other in person, they were contemporaries; they knew of each other and refer to each other from time to time.
 Lilla Weston’s patterns use Vincent’s pattern method.
 They all were aware of the Embroidery Pattern Catalogue and use the patterns from it.
+I think of this group of five books as ‘a set’.

 From the beginning of my ministry in 1985, I’ve been a collector of ‘The Old Books’.
 As you begin – or continue – constructing vestments, you may want to begin a library and so, I offer the reprints.
 The pamphlet I mentioned under Albs + Amices is one of them.
 The Embroidery Pattern Catalogue is another.
 My Church Laces book is another.
 The Girls and Vincent are five more.

 The Girls: Lucy Mackrille, Hinda Hands, Lilla B.N.
 Weston and Maude R. Hall.
 Among vestment makers, these are historic names.
+(Lucy Vaughn Hayden Mackrille was the first Altar Guild Directress of our National Cathedral).
 I drew heavily upon the information in these books as I was learning.
 They gave me an appreciation of how much fabrics changed after the Second World War: 45 inch wide fabric was the maximum width.
 There were no man-made fabrics.
 Of the four, Lucy and Lilla are the most widely useful – with Vincent, of course.

 This little kit teaches you a method for decorating vestments and banners.
 The method is both simple and beautiful.
 The method fuses decorations to the fabric.
 Here are two pictures from Cheri: